 In the not to distant past, furniture was always made from solid hardwood- renown for it natural beauty and lasting value.
 But as forests have been stressed, the price of hardwood has dramatically risen in the last 5 decades.

 In order for many manufacturers to insure that their products are priced for popular mass consumption, alternative wood is used.
 The most common substitutes for solid wood have been Medium Density Fiberboard (MDF), plywood and particle board.
 These engineered materials require adhesives, glues, resins and preservatives (such as formaldehyde) to give them just enough rigidity to be used as furniture.
 Furthermore, all of these products must be finished with veneers, laminates and/or furniture coatings.
 This leads to high levels of VOCs.

 How does this affect me and my family?

 Since products containing VOCs off-gas their harmful vapors for years, the human body will absorb these toxic vapors.
 Constant exposure is known to contribute to serious health issues and illness.

 When bedroom furniture, in particular the bed frame and mattress, are made with materials containing VOCs, humans are further at risk.
 This is because the average person spends 1/3 of their life in bed.
 This puts one in direct contact with these harmful vapors- breathing them in for 8 uninterrupted hours!

 Do not put you and/or your family at risk.
 Take the time to learn what your furniture is made of and what it is finished with.
 If it contains VOCs or toxic materials- get rid of it!
 The cost to your health is too high.

 Insist on furniture that is as close to nature as possible.
-Dapwood is committed to crafting healthy furniture from solid American hardwood but understand that our designs may not work for everyone.
-If Dapwood cannot help you, please think twice about purchasing products made overseas, with furniture coatings or adhesives.
-Consider looking in antique shops to find VOC-free alternatives.
+Dapwood is committed to crafting healthy furniture from solid American hardwood but we understand that our designs may not work for everyone.
+If Dapwood cannot help you, please think twice about purchasing products made overseas.
+Consider looking in antique shops or consignment stores to find VOC-free alternatives.